metrorailings/OwlBlog/content/posts/2022-week-12-insights.md

 ## Bengals @ Steelers

 Pittsburgh has decoded Cincinnati's protection schemes.
 Half their sacks so far this season have come against the Bengals.

+***

+## 49ers vs Cardinals

+The Cardinals and their lack of conditioning really shows at this high-altitude stadium in Mexico.
+The 49ers were rewarded for practicing near Mile High Stadium while Arizona is being punished for their lack of conditioning going up against a San Francisco team that spreads the field laterally and incorporates a whole bunch of concepts in their ground game.